-Of the Europeans, the UK and France, although regularly and strongly supporting the evolution of R2P in a UN context, have not been completely true believers in the whole R2P package, which provides restraints as well as opportunities for the militarily adventurous.
-This is essentially because they view it through the lenses of their previous attachment, respectively, to "the doctrine of humanitarian intervention" (which was very much the central Blairite rationale for the invasion of Iraq in 2003) and Bernard Kouchner's "droit d'ingerence".
+Of the Europeans, the United Kingdom and France, although regularly and strongly supporting the evolution of R2P in a UN context, have not been completely true believers in the whole R2P package, which provides restraints as well as opportunities for the militarily adventurous.
+This is essentially because they view it through the lenses of their

+(p.
+918) previous attachment, respectively, to 'the doctrine of humanitarian intervention' (which was very much the central Blairite rationale for the invasion of Iraq in 2003) and Bernard Kouchner's 'droit d'ingérence'.
 Both countries have been strong enthusiasts for military intervention in appropriate, but sometimes also inappropriate, cases.
-The UK, in Iraq in 2003 and other cases subsequently, has tended to push legal arguments for military intervention without express Security Council endorsement up to and beyond their credible limits.
+The United Kingdom, in Iraq in 2003 and other cases subsequently, has tended to push legal arguments for military intervention without express Security Council endorsement up to and beyond their credible limits.
 France was widely thought to have prematurely advocated a military response to the Myanmar humanitarian emergency in 2008.
-And both were central to the enterprise in Libya of pushing the Resolution 1973 mandate beyond what were very widely regarded as its credible limits.
+And both were central to the enterprise in Libya of pushing the resolution 1973 mandate beyond what were very widely regarded as its credible limits.

-But all that said, both countries have been intensely, and admirably, committed to preventing and halting mass atrocity crimes, and France has broken new and welcome (if so far rather infertile) ground with its proposal that the Security Council's permanent members agree voluntarily not to exercise their veto powers in mass atrocity crime cases, at least those where a P5 member's vital national interests were not at stake.
-While the enterprise of achieving greater international consensus around the application of R2P would benefit from a rather more cautious approach to the use of coercive military force than the UK and France have tended to exercise so far, their leadership in Europe continues to be necessary.
-The other major EU power, Germany, continues for obvious historical reasons to be almost painfully unwilling to use military power in any context: if that position were to prevail, R2P would lose the cutting edge it will always needs to be a completely effective atrocity-curbing tool.
+But all that said, both countries have been intensely, and admirably, committed to preventing and halting mass atrocity crimes, and France has broken new and welcome (if so far rather infertile) ground with its proposal that the Security Council's permanent members agree voluntarily not to exercise their veto powers in mass atrocity crime cases, at least those where a P5 member's vital national interests are not at stake.
+While the enterprise of achieving greater international consensus around the application of R2P would benefit from a rather more cautious approach to the use of coercive military force than the United Kingdom and France have tended to exercise so far, their leadership in Europe continues to be necessary.
+The other major EU power, Germany, continues for obvious historical reasons to be almost painfully unwilling to use military power in any context: if that position were to prevail, R2P would lose the cutting edge it will always need to be a completely effective atrocity-curbing tool.

-The other two permanent members of the Security Council, China and Russia, have been much more traditionally inclined to champion - cynically or otherwise (and some scepticism is permissible, particularly in the case of Moscow) - the principles of non-interference in countries' internal affairs and of respect for the sovereignty, unity and territorial integrity of states.
-But notwithstanding this, China - contrary to many expectations - did not play any kind of spoiling role in the debate leading up to the World Summit debate which embraced R2P in 2005, and has not been the strongest obstructive voice since.
-It did not oppose the

-9 See Julian Junk , 'The two-level politics of support - US foreign policy and the responsibility to protect', Conflict, Security & Development, 14:4, 535-564, at p.
-553. 10 See Sarah Brockmeier, Gerrit Kurtz and Julian Junk, Emerging norm and rhetorical tool: Europe and a responsibility to initial Resolution 1973 on Libya, and has framed its subsequent objections not absolutely but in terms of the need to use "extreme caution" in authorizing the use of force to protect civilians, and to "fully and strictly" implement Security Council resolutions and not 'wilfully misinterpret' them: it has expressed strong support in that context for the concept of "Responsibility While Protecting".
-Its veto early in 2012, against the wishes of the Arab League, of the condemnatory (but not otherwise interventionary) proposed Security Council resolution on Syria, was unexpected, and may have reflected other factors - in particular anxiety about the US squeezing its Middle East energy sources - more than a determination to reassert a hard line on R2P as such.
-12
+The other two permanent members of the Security Council, China and Russia, have been much more traditionally inclined to champion-cynically or otherwise (and some scepticism is permissible, particularly in the case of Moscow)-the principles of non-interference in countries' internal affairs and of respect for the sovereignty, unity, and territorial integrity of states.
+But notwithstanding this, China-contrary to many expectations-did not play any kind of spoiling role in the debate leading up to the World Summit debate which embraced R2P in 2005, and has not been the strongest obstructive voice since.
+It did not oppose the initial resolution 1973 on Libya, and has framed its subsequent objections not absolutely but in terms of the need to use 'extreme caution' in authorizing the use of force to protect civilians, and to 'fully and strictly' implement Security Council resolutions and not 'wilfully misinterpret' them: it has expressed strong support in that context for the concept of 'Responsibility while Protecting'.
+Its veto early in 2012, against the wishes of the Arab League, of the condemnatory (but not otherwise interventionary) proposed Security Council resolution on Syria, was unexpected, and may have reflected other factors-in particular anxiety about the United States squeezing its

+Middle East energy sources-more than a determination to reassert a hard line on R2P as such.12